 Before getting into the details of how credit works, it is good to know some general ways that credit can be built.
 That way, when you learn about it more in depth, you will have points of reference to help you more easily understand the process.

-Here are five different ways that can help you building your credit today:
+Here are five different ways that can help you build your credit today:

 1. Building Credit by Opening Credit Cards